 See our page on Types of Co-ops.

-Co-ops care about their members’ needs – not just generating profits – and actively contribute to the local economy as well as the social, cultural and democratic life of their communities.
-Co-ops empower individuals and encourage healthier and stronger communities by enabling people to pool their resources, share risks and achieve common goals.
+Co-ops and social enterprises care about their members’ needs – not just generating profits – and actively contribute to the local economy as well as the social, cultural and democratic life of their communities.
+Co-ops and social enterprises empower individuals and encourage healthier and stronger communities by enabling people to pool their resources, share risks and achieve common goals.

 They are based on a single set of values, recognized and practiced by co-operatives around the world: